Patterns for working with temporal coordinates.

 Temporal Coordinates#

-Here we provide some handy patterns and tips for working with temporal coordinates i.e., time coordinates.
+This page provides practical patterns and tips for working with temporal coordinates, that is, time coordinates.

 Introduction#